 It is acceptable to use disposable capsules for coffee machines in guest rooms and/or in the corridor, where it is a question of brewing individual cups.
-This is only accepted if the capsules consist of minimum 75% recycled or 100% renewable material, and it is ensured that the capsules are recycled.
-The company must have routines to ensure that the capsules are delivered to a suitable recipient that ensures material recycling of both coffee grounds and the capsule's material.
+This is only accepted if it is ensured that the aluminium capsules that are used are recycled.
+The company must have routines to ensure that the capsules are delivered to a suitable recipient that ensures material recycling of both coffee grounds and the aluminium.
 Suppliers of coffee capsules often have return schemes that handle this.
-Capsules consisting of renewable material that is sorted in the organic waste fraction for biogas production do not always ensure recycling.
-Packaging produced for industrial composting is not the same as it can be used for biogas production.
-Such packaging will in some cases be sorted out as incorrect fraction at the facilities and thus go to incineration.
-Compost facilities have different practices for pre-treatment, and there is also a risk that facilities sort out the packaging as impurity before composting.
-Nordic Ecolabelling therefore requires a confirmation on the capsules recycling operation.
-Biogas is regarded as recycling in the EU's waste hierarchy: "processes such as anaerobic digestion which result in the production of a biogas and of a digestate are regarded by EU waste legislation30 as a recycling operation."
-31 Sorting capsules in residual/unsorted waste is not permitted.
+When revising and developing the next generation of these criteria, it will be considered requirements for the amount of coffee per capsule in addition to certification of the coffee used in the capsules.